Welcome to the Privacy Notice of RE-Place

 9. How about cookies?

-The website uses the so-called "cookies", which are small information files that are temporarily or permanently stored by the server of a website via the browser on your computer or device and which simplify, complete and personalise the use of the website.
+The website uses "cookies", which are small information files that are temporarily or permanently stored by the server of a website via the browser on your computer or device and which simplify, complete and personalise the use of the website.

 You can disable the storage of cookies in your browser or delete stored cookies, but this might lead to a reduced functionality, delay or unusability of certain parts of the website.